 The Board has not established a separate Remuneration Committee.
 Given the current size and composition of the Company, the Board believes that there would be no efficiencies gained by establishing a separate Remuneration Committee.
 Accordingly, the Board performs the role of the Remuneration Committee.
-Although the Board has not established a separate Remuneration Committee, it has adopted a Nomination and Remuneration Committee Charter, which describes the role, composition, functions and responsibilities of the full Board in its capacity as the Nomination and Remuneration Committee it carries out those functions, which are delegated to it in the Company's Nomination and Remuneration Committee Charter.
+Although the Board has not established a separate Remuneration Committee, it has adopted a Nomination and Remuneration Committee Charter, which describes the role, composition, functions and responsibilities of the full Board in its capacity as the Nomination and Remuneration Committee.
+When the Board convenes as the Nomination and Remuneration Committee it carries out those functions, which are delegated to it in the Company's Nomination and Remuneration Committee Charter.
 Items that are usually required to be discussed by a Nomination and Remuneration Committee are marked as separate agenda items at Board meetings when required.
 The Board deals with any conflicts of interest that may occur when convening in the capacity of the Nomination and Remuneration Committee by ensuring that the director with conflicting interests is not party to the relevant discussions.